koendv/openscad-raspberrypi/README.md

 [Dubois shading](http://www.site.uottawa.ca/~edubois/anaglyph/) is an algorithm that replaces all colors with the closest color suitable for anaglyphs.
 The picture above shows on the inside a color wheel, and on the outside what the same colors look like after Dubois shading.
 Notice how red and cyan change.
 Also, after applying Dubois filtering, colors are less saturated, more "washed out".

 The Dubois algorithm is designed to make 3D anaglyphs from two photographs.
-To make an anaglyph from two photographs, the Dubois algorithm iterates over all pixels, and does a matrix multiplication of a 3x6 matrix with a 6x1 vector for every pixel.
+To make an anaglyph from two photographs, the Dubois algorithm iterates over all pixels, and calculates the color of the pixel based upon the color of the pixel in left and right image.

 However, in OpenSCAD we are not taking pictures; we are *generating* pictures.
 OpenSCAD renders your model with the color scheme chosen in *Edit->Preferences->3D View->Color Scheme*.
 A color scheme includes surface front and back color, edge color, background color, highlight color.
 Instead of changing the color of millions of pixels of the rendered model, it is faster to only change the small number of colors of the color scheme.
 In OpenSCAD 3D anaglyph mode, the colors of the color scheme, and the arguments of *color()* instructions in user scripts, are changed in a way similar to the Dubois algorithm.

 Comparing both, the Dubois algorithm is applied to the pixels after rendering.
 The algorithm used here in OpenSCAD is applied to the color before rendering.
 The advantage is a savings of tens of millions of multiplications and additions per frame.

-A small walkthrough to see the algorithm at work:
+A small walkthrough to see how color replacement works:

 - Start OpenSCAD.
 From the file menu, choose *File->Examples->Basics->rotate_extrude.scad*.